Pokémon UNITE is continuing to add new content, including new playable characters and in-game items, on a regular basis. Read on below to learn more:

 Learn more about Lapras‘ move set in Pokémon UNITE with our Moves Overview!

 Stay up-to-date with the official Pokémon UNITE Twitter account: https://bit.ly/3gxGLMY

 Lapras Character Spotlight | Pokémon UNITE

 Lapras rides the wave into Pokémon UNITE on April 13!

 Source: Official Pokémon UNITE website and Pokemon.com

-One thought on “Chandelure now available as a new playable character in Pokémon UNITE, here’s everything you need to know about this Ranged Attacker”
+One thought on “Lapras now available in Pokémon UNITE as a new playable character, here’s everything you need to know about the Water- and Ice-type Defender”